-RxTracker consists of one database and supporting infrastructure components (servers/databases/instances/applications/software/application programming interfaces (API).
+Patient Context Management consists of one key component (servers/databases/instances/applications/software/application programming interfaces (API)).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by RxTracker and the reasons for the collection of the PII are in the table below.
+The type of PII collected by Patient Context Management and the reasons for the collection of the PII are in the table below.